Note on the 3-dimensional log canonical abundance in characteristic $>3$: Nonvanishing theorem for lc threefold pairs

 As a corollary, we have the following result on termination of flips.

 \btheorem Let $(X,B)$ be a projective lc threefold pair defined over a perfect field $k$ of characteristic $p > 3$ such that $K_{X}+B$ is pseudo-effective.
-Then every sequence of $(K_{X}+B)$-flips is finite.
+Then every sequence of $(K_{X}+B)$-flips terminates.
 In particular, any $(K_{X}+B)$-MMP terminates with a minimal model. \etheorem \bproof By Theorem \ref{nonvan}, we have $\kappa(K_{X}+B)\geq 0$.
 Then the proposition follows from Theorem \ref{Waldrontermination}. \eproof